Home

 The more information you have about your leads, the more effective your follow-up initiatives will be.
 You will be able to evaluate the potential of each lead (perhaps on a scale of 1 to 5 or based on a rating of low, medium or high) and implement an appropriate follow-up communication strategy for each level of prospect.

+With strong lead information in hand, you can focus your efforts and respond effectively to convert prospects into customers.
 Additionally, timing is essential.
 The longer you wait to call or contact a strong prospect who visited your booth, the less likely he or she will be to buy.

 Always make phone or written contact within one week of the trade show to make the most of your window of opportunity.

-Plan for Your Trade Show Leads
+Related Information - Trade Show Leads

 Drawings for Promotional Items